UPDATE: This article now covers the new security change that disables ssh access by default. The Raspbian image version has also been updated.

 This article covers setting up a Pi Zero for SSH USB access using a Mac.
 The Windows instructions can be found here: Headless Pi Zero SSH Access over USB (Windows).

-These instructions are for a Raspbian Jessie image that I downloaded from here:
+These instructions are for a Raspbian Buster image that I downloaded from here:

-I'm using the lite image (no desktop) version 4.9 from July 05, 2017.
-I've also done this with an older desktop version.
+I’m using the lite image (no desktop) version 4.19 from June 20, 2019.
+I’ve also done this with an older desktop version and Jessie Lite.

 Here are my notes from walking through the process.
 You can find links to the original instructions in the References section below.

-To access the Pi Zero over USB you have to hack the image first.
+To access the Pi Zero over USB you have to edit the image first.

 - If you have the SD card in your Pi Zero, power it down and remove it

 - Put the SD card in an adapter and plug it into your computer

 - On a Mac the SD card should appear on your desktop